Hierarchical Message-Passing Graph Neural Networks: Experiments

-\textbf{Reproducibility.} For the proposed HC-GNN, we exploit GCN for neighbour feature aggregation, and the number of HC-GNN layers is varied and denoted as $1$L, $2$L or $3$L. In Section~\ref{sub:model_analysis}, HC-GNN adopts the number of layers leading to the best performance for model analysis i.e., $2$L for the Cora dataset, $1$L for the Citeseer and Pubmed datasets.
-For \textit{Louvain} community detection, we use the implementation of a given package,\footnote{https://python-louvain.readthedocs.io/en/latest/api.html} which does not require any hyper-parameters.
-Note that for the strong competitor, P-GNNs, since its embedding dimension is related to the number of nodes in a graph, we add a linear regression layer at the end of P-GNNs for node classification tasks to ensure its end-to-end structure as same as other models~\cite{HSLH19}.
-For fair comparison, all methods adopt the same embedding dimension ($32$), learning rate ($1e\!-\!3$) and the number of iterations ($200$).
-We use PyTorch Geometric\footnote{https://pytorch-geometric.readthedocs.io/en/latest/} to implement all models that mentioned in this paper.
-More details are referred to the README file in our code file. \footnote{Code and data are available at \url{https://github.com/zhiqiangzhongddu/HC-GNN}}
+\textbf{Reproducibility.} For fair comparison, all methods adopt the same representation dimension ($d=32$), learning rate ($=1e\!-\!3$), Adam optimiser and the number of iterations ($=200$) with early stop ($50$).
+In terms of the neural network layers, we report the one with better performance of GCNII with better performance among $\{8, 16, 32, 64, 128\}$; for other models, we report the one with better performance between $2\!-\!4$; For all models with hierarchical structure (including \textsc{g-U-Net} and HC-GNN), we use GCN as the default GNN encoder for fair comparision.
+Note that for the strong competitor, P-GNNs, since its representation dimension is related to the number of nodes in a graph, we add a linear regression layer at the end of P-GNNs for node classification tasks to ensure its end-to-end structure is the same as other models~\cite{HSLH19}.
+For HC-GNN, the number of HC-GNN layers is varied and denoted as $1$L, $2$L or $3$L. In Sec.~\ref{subsec:empirical_model_analysis}, HC-GNN adopts the number of layers leading to the best performance for model analysis i.e., $2$L for the Cora dataset, $1$L for the Citeseer and Pubmed datasets.
+For \textit{Louvain} community detection, we use the implementation of a given package\footnote{\url{https://python-louvain.readthedocs.io/en/latest/api.html}}, which does not require any hyper-parameters.
+We use PyTorch Geometric to implement all models mentioned in this paper.
+More details are referred to our code file\footnote{Code and data are available at \url{https://github.com/zhiqiangzhongddu/HC-GNN}}.
+The experiments are repeated $10$ times, and average results are reported.
+Note that we use only node features with unique one-hot identifiers to differentiate different nodes if there are no given node features from the datasets and use the original node features if they are available.
+We employ Pytorch to implement all models.
+Experiments were conducted with GPU (NVIDIA Tesla V100) machines.